mrwweb/post-type-archive-descriptions/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Tags: custom post type, custom post types, post type archive, archives, custom post type archive Requires at least: 4.6
-Tested up to: 5.5
+Tested up to: 5.6
-Stable tag: 1.2.0
+Stable tag: 1.3.0

 == Description ==

-Enables an editable description for a post type to display at the top of the post type archive page.
-Output the description via the native `the_archive_description()` function that already works with a taxonomy term descriptions.
+Enables an editable description to display on post type archive pages.
+Show the description with WordPress's `the_archive_description()` function that also displays taxonomy term descriptions.
+Will work automatically with many themes, including most default WordPress themes.

-Automatically works for any theme that uses `the_archive_description()` (added in WordPress 4.1) like [Twenty Fifteen](https://wordpress.org/themes/twentyfifteen/), [Twenty Sixteen](https://wordpress.org/themes/twentysixteen/), [Twenty Seventeen](https://wordpress.org/themes/twentyseventeen/) or most  [_s-based themes](https://underscores.me).
+**Translations:** Archive descriptions are translatable via [Polylang](https://wordpress.org/plugins/polylang/), [WPML (affiliate link)](https://wpml.org/?aid=255503&affiliate_key=8ZIRtAbJbX4x&dr=post-type-archive-descriptions-plugin), and [qTranslate-X](https://wordpress.org/plugins/qtranslate-x/).

+**The Events Calendar:** The archive description is automatically added above the Events Bar when using the latest templates from [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/).
+Filter the location of the description or disable it entirely with the `ptad_tribe_template_before_include` filter.

 = Other Plugins by MRWweb =

-* [Feature a Page Widget](http://wordpress.org/plugins/feature-a-page-widget/) - Feature a single page in any sidebar.
-* [MRW Web Design Simple TinyMCE](https://wordpress.org/plugins/mrw-web-design-simple-tinymce/) - Get rid of bad and obscure TinyMCE buttons.
+* [MRW Simplified Editor](https://wordpress.org/plugins/mrw-web-design-simple-tinymce/) - Get rid of bad and obscure TinyMCE buttons.
 Move the rest to a single top row.
 * [Post Status Menu Items](http://wordpress.org/plugins/post-status-menu-items/) - Adds post status links–e.g. "Draft" (7)–to post type admin menus.
 * [Hawaiian Characters](http://wordpress.org/plugins/hawaiian-characters/) - Adds the correct characters with diacriticals to the WordPress editor Character Map for Hawaiian
+* [Feature a Page Widget](http://wordpress.org/plugins/feature-a-page-widget/) - Feature a single page in any sidebar.

 == Installation ==